• Alzheimer’s & dementia

 Palliative care is a specialized form of care for people living with serious illnesses, including end-stage dementia.

 The main focus of palliative care is to improve quality of life.
-While not replacing medical care, it offers services and supports which complement the care team.
-Symptom management, rather than curative measures are the focus.
+While not replacing medical care, it offers services and support that complement the care team.
+Symptom management, rather than curative measures, is the focus.

 Some of the features of palliative care to provide comfort include: